Ya Mustafa

 "Ya Mustafa" also spelled "Ya Mustapha" (in Arabic يا مصطفى), is a well-known multilingual song from Egypt, composed by famous Egyptian Musician Mohamed Fawzi to feature in the Egyptian movie That's What Love Is (1961), in which Azzam appeared in cameo appearance as a singer while singing the song alongside leading actors Salah Zulfikar and Sabah, and which has then been recorded in many different languages for its unique and catchy tunes.
 Several different versions, including parodies, have been recorded.
 The song first became popular in Europe with the help of singer Bob Azzam, who released it in 1960 in France.

 Versions

-The song has been performed in many different versions by many different singers worldwide, including Greek ("Μουσταφά"), Turkish and Serbian ("Mustafa") languages, where they are very popular in the respective countries.
+The song has been performed in many different versions by many different singers worldwide, including in Greek ("Μουσταφά"), Turkish and Serbian ("Mustafa") languages, where they are very popular in the respective countries.
 There was also a Hindi version used in the soundtrack of a Bollywood film.
 The music of the song is influenced by Greek music.
 The song was very popular in the 1950s and early 1960s, but its popularity is revived with newer versions of the song.